 Gulnara should have been out of New York that day.
 I was supposed to go to Russia on Sept.
 8 to continue a personal project, photographing a family in Russia I have been working on for six years but something happened two days before my trip and I just cancelled it.

 She grabbed her equipment and started outside toward the World Trade Center.
 “I didn’t think I would be able to get close.
 But nobody stopped me”.

 People were running in the opposite direction from the Trade Center.
 “While I was walking, I was taking some pictures.
 Then I saw the Towers.
 It was just amazing.
-I stopped at Church and Fulton street across from the Towers, but I could have gone inside the building or gotten closer because no body was stopping me.

 “Then I started concentrating on people around me — the victims and the injured.
 I couldn’t even focus, it was so dramatic.
 I saw a woman whose skin was just coming off from burns.
 I was a little bit shy to photograph these people because they were in pain.
 I didn’t want to just stick my camera in their faces”.